Maxell promotes tree-planting activities as part of its environmental initiatives.

 Heavy rainfall in July 2020_2

-Maxell Group’s Environmental Vision
+Maxell Group’s Environmental initiatives

 logo

-Carbon Free Consulting Corporation
+Carbon Free Consulting Corporation, Ltd.

 Head Office: 6th Floor, Oak Sakuragicho Building, 6-113 Aioicho, Naka-ku, Yokohama